DevOpsPlayground/Hands-on-with-Continuous-Testing-using-Jenkins-and-Zalenium/README.md

 ## Jenkins Plugins to Install

-We are going to install some required Plugins for the Playground this evening.
+We are going to install some Plugins for the Playground this evening; **NodeJS** for running the tests, **Allure** for generating reports at the end of the test run and **Blue Ocean** to visualise the Pipeline as it is being run.

 1. From the Jenkins home page click on the **Manage Jenkins** button from the menu on the left.